Psoriasis is a common inflammatory disease of the skin which affects 2-3% of New Zealanders.

 2. Phototherapy

-Phototherapy, or light therapy, is a treatment involving exposing the skin to specific types of artificial ultraviolet light, which helps to slow the growth of skin cells and reduce scaling and inflammation.
+Phototherapy, or light therapy, is a treatment involving exposing the skin to specific types of artificial ultraviolet light (UV), which helps to slow the growth of skin cells and reduce scaling and inflammation.
+Repeated rounds of phototherapy are often necessary.

 3. Medicines

-Systemic (whole body) medications used for treatment of psoriasis are drugs that suppress or modify the behaviour of the immune system.
-They are usually used only in people with moderate to severe forms of psoriasis.
-Oral drugs, such as methotrexate and cyclosporine, are usually tried first.
-Drugs called biologicals, such as adalimumab and infliximab, which are given by injection, are used when oral drugs no longer work.
+Systemic (whole-body) medications used for treatment of psoriasis are drugs that suppress or modify the behaviour of the immune system.
+They are usually only used in people with moderate to severe forms of psoriasis.

 Forms of self-therapy that may help to improve the appearance and feel of affected skin include:

-- Using moisturizer (ointment-based moisturisers are best, and should be applied immediately after bathing or showering)
+• Using moisturiser (ointment-based moisturisers are best, and should be applied immediately after bathing or showering)

 Prevention